jorge-sepulveda/blog/content/posts/ntfs-save.md

 The network connection is reliable but transferring files over the network can take time, especially if we are taking it from Virtual Machines.

 I have a kit of 7 flash drives and some USB C adapters for any newer devices.
+I have over 512GB's of pure firepower stored in an bag with USB 3.2,3.1, and 2.0 drives.

 Then a serious situation came down.